Let Customers find you!

 2. What is a Store Locator?

-This feature allows your clients to quickly and easily geolocate your physical store closest to their home when they are on your website or app.
+This feature allows your clients to quickly and easily geolocate your closest physical store when they are on your website or app.

 They can locate their address using their GPS geolocation or by them completing their address with Autocomplete Google API or zip code.